dschnare/vanilla/README.md

 *Debugging*

 During `debug` mode scripts cannot be wrapped, but instead are referenced in `<script>` elements where their `src` attribute points to the original source script.
-These elements are included in such a way so that `exports` is still bound to an object and will be available to other scripts.

 For example: